 The site represents one of the few historic sites so clearly connected to Texas’ Southern identity and the Lost Cause Movement, which sought to bolster camaraderie among Southern veterans and restore the honor of the fallen Confederate soldiers.
 Families camped under the giant bur oaks, enjoying speeches, concerts, dances, fellowship, food, and raising funds for families of their fallen comrades.

 Come visit Confederate Reunion Grounds and watch movies under the historic pavilion!
-The June movie night is Friday, June 23rd at 8:30pm.
-This month we will be watching The Searchers (1956), a classic John Wayne movie set in post-Civil War Texas...
+The July movie night is Friday, July 28th from 7-11pm.
+This month we will be watching Gone With The Wind (1939), an epic 4-hour movie set in the South during the...

 From the Blog